-In light of the IRS’s new Voluntary Worker Classification Settlement Program (VCSP), employers need to consider the benefits and risks of their current classification of employees as independent contractors.
+In light of the IRS’s fairly recent Voluntary Worker Classification Settlement Program (VCSP) issued in 2012, employers need to consider the benefits and risks of their current classification of employees as independent contractors.
 This window of opportunity is only available before the IRS or Department of Labor initiates an examination.

 Small companies and businesses of many sizes have classified their workers as independent contractors and not employees to gain the following illegal advantages and savings: